 Use case | Best AWS tool |

 Cost Visibility & Monitoring | The AWS Cost Explorer is a built-in service with an interface to visualize your AWS cost and usage.
-It also allows to analyze your past spending, and forecast future spending based on this information. |
+It also allows you to analyze your past spending, and forecast future spending based on this information. |

 Cost Allocation & Attribution | The AWS Cost and Usage Report includes granular information, in a receipt-like style, to track your expenses and tag them to particular projects, teams, or even departments. |

 Cost Control & Budgeting | AWS Budgets allows you to set your cost and usage limits for your AWS account.
-Alerts can also be set up here, pinging you once you’re approaching or exceeding your limit. |
+Alerts can also be set up here, pinging you once you’re approaching or have exceeded your limit. |

-Cost Optimization | The AWS Trusted Advisor is a great tool that inspects your environment and provides recommendations on its own for opportunities to optimize resources or reduce costs.
-Amazon EC2 Auto Scaling can also be set up for dynamic workloads to automatically adjust the number of instances running to match your workload, which diminishes the risk for over-provisioning.
+Cost Optimization | The AWS Trusted Advisor is a great tool that inspects your environment and provides recommendations for opportunities to optimize resources or reduce costs.
+Amazon EC2 Auto Scaling can also be set up for dynamic workloads to automatically adjust the number of instances running to match your workload.
+This reduces the risk of over-provisioning.
 It is also possible to convert your databases from on-demand pricing to reserved instances using Amazon RDS and DynamoDB On-Demand to Reserved Instances Conversion. |

 Resource Scheduling | AWS Lambda and AWS Step Functions are serverless compute services that can schedule the execution of AWS resources like EC2 instances, databases, and more.
-This allows you to save costs by turning off the execution during non-business hours. |
+This saves costs by turning off the execution during non-business hours. |

 Rightsizing Resources |

 The AWS Cost Explorer has a feature for “Rightsizing Recommendations” which does exactly that.
-Specifically, this feature will identify underutilized resources and recommend how you should either resize or terminate. |
+Specifically, this feature will identify underutilized resources and recommend how you should either resize or terminate them. |

 Spot Instances |